 /api/v1/contacts/<contact id>.
 So, for example, if you want to see the details of the contact with the

 42, you would issue an HTTP

 This code is quite simple:

-Nothing too complicated: we look the contact up by ID, provided in the path to the controller, and look that contact up.
+Nothing too complicated: we look the contact up by the ID provided in the path to the controller.
 We then render it as JSON.
 You have to appreciate the simplicity of this code!

 Next, let’s add updating and deleting a contact as well.

 As with the create contact API endpoint, because there is no HTML UI to produce for them, we can reuse the

 /api/v1/contacts/<contact id> path.
 We will use the

 PUT HTTP method for updating a contact and the